 Safari only shows the website (Domain) name when you open any website by default.
-However, the latest updates on macOS bring the new feature that allows you to see full website address in Safari URL bar.
-For instance, when you are viewing the post that actually has the following URL, (https://www.howtoisolve.com/best-snipping-tool-for-mac-alternatives/ ) whereas the Safari will only show the (https://www.howtoisolve.com/) Check image below.
+However, the latest updates on macOS bring a new feature that allows you to see the full website address in the Safari URL bar.
+For instance, when you are viewing the post that actually has the following URL, (https://www.howtoisolve.com/best-snipping-tool-for-mac-alternatives/ ), whereas Safari will only show the (https://www.howtoisolve.com/) Check the image below.

-In that case, you are blindly visiting the website and don’t know the exact URL of viewing article.
-So if you want to see the full website URL in Safari app, then read on the article and display entire web address in Safari URL bar.
+In that case, you are blindly visiting the website and don’t know the exact URL of the article.
+So if you want to see the full website URL in the Safari browser, read the article and display the entire web address in the Safari URL bar.